Henry B. Eyring: LDS Church service

-Family
+Personal life

 Eyring and his wife, Kathleen Johnson, met at a YSA meeting held at Rindge, New Hampshire at the Cathedral of the Pines in the spring of 1960.
 They became further acquainted at a meeting at the LDS Longfellow Park Chapel in Cambridge, Massachusetts, the next summer.
 Johnson was a native of Palo Alto and was a student at Stanford University.
 She had previously studied summers at the University of Vienna and University of Paris and was studying at Harvard University the summer she met Eyring.
 Wilbur Cox, the LDS Church's district president (to whom Eyring was serving as a counselor), made accommodations to facilitate Eyring's dating Johnson.
 After an intense courtship that first summer, Eyring and Johnson continued courting with her making multiple cross-country airplane trips until they were engaged early in 1961.
 They were married in the LDS Church's Logan Temple on July 27, 1962, with the ceremony performed by his uncle, Spencer W. Kimball.
 The couple were married for 61 years until Kathleen's death on October 15, 2023, at the age of 82.

 They are the parents of six children (four sons and two daughters).
 Their sons include Henry J. Eyring, past president of BYU–Idaho (2017 to 2023); and Matthew J. Eyring, the chief strategy innovation officer of Vivint, a home automation company in North America.
 Eyring is a first cousin once-removed of former Michigan governor George W. Romney; his paternal grandmother was Romney's aunt.
+As of 2023, Eyring had 34 grandchildren and 31 great-grandchildren.